sgra64/gitmodule-libs-jars/README.md

 <libs>                  # branch directory
  |
- +--.bom                # 'bill-of-materials' (BOM) with list of '.jar'-files
+ +--.bom                # 'bill-of-materials' (BOM) with list of '.jar'-files +--.gitignore          # file with patterns for git to ignore
  |
  +-<jackson>                    # library for processing JSON data in Java
  |  +--jackson-annotations-2.19.0.jar